 I couldn’t visit New York and not have a bagel at some point.
 Barney Greengrass is known for their bagels (and their cinnamon raisin was fantastic!), but also offers sandwiches, smoked fish platters, and so much more.

 We enjoyed a delicious (and Instagram-worthy) Sunday brunch at Hamilton’s Bakery.
-Located in Hamilton Heights near my friend’s apartment, Hamilton’s Bakery serves breakfast bowls (I enjoyed the Angelica bowl!), along with sandwiches, avocado toasts, bakery items, and much more.
-They also offer bottomless mimosas and sangria, if you’re looking to indulge!
+Located in Hamilton Heights, Hamilton’s Bakery serves breakfast bowls (I enjoyed the Angelica bowl!), along with sandwiches, avocado toasts, bakery items, and more.
+They also offer bottomless mimosas and sangria, if you’re looking to imbibe!

 This little café in Hamilton Heights quickly became my favorite coffee shop in New York.
 With uplifting notes on the chalkboard outside, The Chipped Cup is a cozy, relaxing place to stop before a busy day of travel.
 My pick?
 The iced blueberry tea.
 Check them out!